matt-ross16/CheckMyLinks/README.md

 Filters can be applied to each query to only output links based on the designation it has (GOOD, BAD, or UNKNOWN).
 If no filters are applied, all links will be displayed.

+For GOOD links, use -g or --good_links:

+    python checkMyURL.py -g -l <your link here>

+    python checkMyURL.py --good_links -l <your link here>

+For BAD links, use -b or --bad_links:

+    python checkMyURL.py -b -l <your link here>

+    python checkMyURL.py --bad_links -l <your link here>

+For UNKNOWN links, use -u or --unknown_links:

+    python checkMyURL.py -u -l <your link here>

+    python checkMyURL.py --unknown_links -l <your link here>

+For all links, use -a or --all_links:

+    python checkMyURL.py -a -l <your link here>

+    python checkMyURL.py --all_links -l <your link here>